Rejection is as meaningful or as meaningless as you want it to be…

 Whether we like it or not, rejection happens to the best of us.
 It’s perhaps the most natural and yet most difficult thing we could ever learn to deal with in our lives.
 Yet it’s also the most undervalued due to the negative attachment we’re often taught to give it and as a result, never seem to realize or fully grasp what the feeling of rejection could actually do for us in our lives.

-Dealing with rejection however is a powerful thing to be able to do because it suddenly makes living life a whole lot easier and feels less scary.
-You’re also able to take more risks that you otherwise wouldn’t have taken; your opportunities for growth increases and your life suddenly becomes a lot more abundant due to increased opportunities.
+Dealing with rejection, however, is a powerful thing to be able to do because it suddenly makes living life a whole lot easier and feels less scary.
+You’re also able to take more risks than you otherwise wouldn’t have taken; your opportunities for growth increase and your life suddenly becomes a lot more abundant due to increased opportunities.

 So why do we always fear rejection despite having to deal with it on a daily basis?